GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

     - Referred to in-game as both a sigil and a "medal".
 It is a passive skill listed under a unit's Stat page.
 Future seasons will offer additional medals, but only one can be equipped at a time.
     - One-time only reward for clearing each league.
 Each clear gives an additional level to a maximum of L4.
     - The medal reduces Dark-type damage and gives +5 HP at L1, +5 MP at L2, and +5 SP at L3.
 The L4 bonus remains unknown.
 These bonuses are doubled for Dark units.
 It is unknown if the Dark-type damage scales with each level.
-    - All members in your battlefront roster receive the medal even if they do not fight.
+    - All members in your battlefront roster receive the medal even if they do not participate.

 === "Leveling Mechanics"